lnkhamalah/medical-transportation-system-design/05-System-Architecture/05-security-model.md

 - Protect operational and billing integrity
 - Minimize PHI/PII exposure through public intake
 - Preserve auditability for dispute-sensitive and billing-sensitive actions
 - Protect data in transit and at rest
+- Enforce encryption using TLS for all external and internal service communication
+- Ensure database and object storage encryption at rest using managed encryption keys

+The application connects to the database exclusively through Amazon RDS Proxy to:

+- Prevent connection exhaustion during Lambda concurrency spikes
+- Centralize credential management
+- Reduce database exposure risk

 This is a layered security model designed for a small healthcare-adjacent organization.